The 20 Best Hereditary Hyperekplexia Doctors in France

 Bron, FR

-Jerome Honnorat practices in Bron, France.
+Jerome Honnorat practices practicing medicine in Bron, France.
 Mr. Honnorat is rated as a Distinguished expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Encephalitis, Paraneoplastic Cerebellar Degeneration, Cerebellar Degeneration, Anti-NMDA Receptor Encephalitis, and Thymectomy.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses Encephalitis, Paraneoplastic Cerebellar Degeneration, Cerebellar Degeneration, Anti-NMDA Receptor Encephalitis, and Thymectomy.

 Distinguished in Hereditary Hyperekplexia